What Causes Odour in Piggery Farms?

 Why is Bad Odour important to Control?

 Controlling bad odour is important to maintain a healthy, sustainable piggery operation.
 Proper management of the piggery odour control in farm enhances its reputation.
-The benefits of pig manure smell control are as follows:
+The benefits of pig manure smell control are as follows:- The piggery odour control methods improves the air quality around the farm.

 - It also improves the worker’s comfort and health.